mantidproject/mantid/docs/source/techniques/SANS-Toml-v1.rst

 rather than on a per-bank basis.

 The TOML replacement command allows separate but single scaling factors for both rear and front detectors to be specified.
-To maintain compatibility `front_scale` is ignored by the parser and will not do anything.
+But to maintain compatibility `front_scale` is ignored by the parser and will not do anything.

 ..  code-block:: none